Can Language Models Replace Programmers for Coding? REPOCOD Says 'Not Yet': Benchmark

-CrossCodeEval, RepoBench, and Long-Code-Arena contain only single-line code generation tasks, resulting in shorter canonical solutions compared to \ours{}.
-Additionally, they lack test cases and rely on similarity-based metrics, which are insufficient to evaluate code quality.
-Therefore, we mainly compare \ours{} against CoderEval and ClassEval, as they require full-function generation and include test cases for evaluation.
+CrossCodeEval, RepoBench, and LCA contain only single-line code generation tasks, resulting in shorter canonical solutions compared to \ours{}.
+In addition, they rely on similarity-based metrics, which are insufficient to evaluate code quality.
+Therefore, we mainly compare \ours{} against datasets that require full function generation and include test cases for evaluation, such as CoderEval, RepoEval and etc. Among all function generation datasets, \ours outperforms in nearly every aspect, with the exception of having fewer instances compared to DevEval.
+However, \ours leverages an automated annotation process for annotating the task descriptions for each instance, whereas DevEval relies on human effort, making \ours more scalable for expansion.

-\newsubsubsection{Dataset Scale} \ours has the largest number of instances compared with CoderEval and ClassEval, indicating its ability to perform more comprehensive evaluations of code generation models.
-Furthermore, \ours{} is collected through our automated pipeline, and is easier to further expand than the others that involve manual annotations.
+\newsubsubsection{Repository Scale} The instances in \ours are collected from repositories with an average of 2,610 files and 290,110 lines of code per repository.
+This significantly exceeds the scale of source repositories from other benchmarks, underscoring the challenge of efficiently utilizing repository-level context for the evaluated models.

+\newsubsubsection{Test Scale} \ours utilizes an average of 313.5 tests per instance, significantly surpassing other benchmarks, highlighting \ours' robustness in evaluating models.
+RepoEval\textsuperscript{*}'s \#Tests is computed as the average number of test cases across all available repositories, regardless of the tests' relevance to the task.
+If measured the same way, \ours' average \#Test would be 17,974.

+\newsubsubsection{Length Complexity} \ours presents the most challenging tasks among all datasets.
+With the largest average token count for canonical solutions at 331.6 (Table~\ref{table:data_stat}), LLMs must generate solutions that may require more than twice as much code as those in other benchmarks to complete the task.